DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ```

 As the API says, this will disable the collider you have placed into the variable `crouchDisableCollider`.
 That will effectively make the object as "tall" as the bottom collider.\
-Since this also says the object stays crouched until we explicitly tell it to uncrouch we can crouch similar to the way we jump.\
+Since this also says the object stays crouched until we explicitly tell it to un-crouch we can crouch similar to the way we jump.\
 To start let's setup a button for crouching.

 Go to the top left of Unity and click "Edit" and then "Project Settings".
 Then find "Input".
 Here we need to add a new button and to do this you have to increase the "Size" at the top by one.\